Crashes and spin outs as large diesel spill covers almost 50km of State Highway 2 in Hawke's Bay

 Multiple crashes and spin outs are being attributed to a diesel spill which emergency services say has covered a "fair bit" of the 50 kilometres of State Highway 2 from Waipukurau to Hastings.

-Police were at 9.30am still trying to locate offending vehicle which appears to have leaked oil along the highway.
+Police were at 9.30am still trying to locate the offending vehicle, which appears to have leaked oil along the highway.

 The spill caused a number of incidents behind it on what was already a slippery wet morning in Hawke's Bay.